-If a child is not collected at the end of the session/day, we will endeavour to contact parents/carers using all emergency contact numbers.
-Care will be provided in After school club until the child is picked up.
-If the incident raises concern, it will be recorded as a safeguarding incident.
+If a child is not collected at the end of the session/day, we will endeavour to contact parents/carers.
+We would then use emergency contact numbers to contact a suitable alternative person to collect.
+Care will be provided in After School Club until the child is picked up.
+If the incident raises concern for any reason, it will be recorded as a safeguarding incident.
+A cut-off time of 5.45pm will apply after which child protection procedures will be activated and children's social care will be notified.